liam-white-17/capstone-chess-ai/README.md

 2        P P P P P P P P
 1        R H B Q K B H R
 ```
 White pieces are displayed by a capital letter, while black is displayed in lowercase.
-To avoid duplicating the K for King, knights are represented with an H for horse.
+To avoid duplicating the K for King, knights are represented with an N.
 To make a move on the board, type the character of the piece to move followed by its original rank/file then its new rank/file.
 For example, to move a pawn to e4, run
 ```